travelgateX/graphql-schema2doc/README.md

 ## Running the scripts

 Once everything is ready, just run the index.js script inside src.
-If everything goes well, a folder called "reference" inside "output" will be generated, which then can be moved to `documentation-site`, inside `travelgateX`.
+If everything goes as expected, a folder called "reference"  will be generated inside the `documentation-site` project, in the category chosen by the user.
+By default, this project assumes that it and `documentation-site` are on the same folder.
+If you want to have them on different folders, you will have to modify the configurations by hand.